hacks-guide/Guide_Wii/docs/osc.md

 ::: warning

 You will need Python 3 installed in order to use OSCDL on these platforms.
+You will also create a virtual environment to isolate OSCDL and its dependencies from your base Python installation.

 :::